-Weather conditions can change rapidly and visibility reduced to less than a metre if clouded in.
-Before undertaking the ridge walk you should have highly developed navigation skills, have a high degree of self sufficiency and be using appropriate outdoor gear.
+Weather conditions can change rapidly and visibility can be reduced to less than a metre if clouded in.
+Before undertaking the ridge walk you should have highly developed navigation skills, have a high degree of self-sufficiency and be using the appropriate outdoor gear.

 Hiking the Stirling Range ridge walk requires some serious forethought in your pre-planning stage.
 Some hikers use caves for overnight shelter.
-My preference is a light weight alpine tent.
+My preference is a lightweight alpine tent.
 This gives me further reach onto the ridge than where the caves are.
 Planning includes three days of food and fluids.
 I hope to find additional water en-route.
 Water cannot be guaranteed and if no water can be procured then it probably means abandoning the walk at the first Arrow.
 You can also climb down to a spring and then climb back up with water…. if the spring is running.

 Add a 4×5 field camera and a tripod into the above mix of prerequisites and your problems multiply.
 A heavy backpack can slow you down, is less manageable in rough terrain and tires you more quickly.

 Working with a field camera presents its own unique set of challenges of volume and weight.
 The obvious concern is about camera weight.
-This is certainly a consideration, but you may be surprised to learn how heavy modern dSLRs and their lenses have become.
+This is certainly a consideration, but you may be surprised to learn how heavy modern DSLRs and their lenses have become.
 A Canon EF 70-200mm digital zoom weighs 1.54kg.
 My 4×5 field camera weighs just 40 grams more!
-By comparison a 300mm Nikkor lens for 4×5 weighs about 390 grams, nearly the same as a Canon EF 50mm f1.4.
+By comparison, a 300mm Nikkor lens for 4×5 weighs about 390 grams, nearly the same as a Canon EF 50mm f1.4.

 I restricted my food to 500 grams dry weight per day.
 To supplement the water I would need to find en-route I carried another 7 litres.
-Water was without doubt the single heaviest item I carried.
+Water was, without doubt, the single heaviest item I carried.

 When using the 4×5 in this environment I cut down the camera gear to its bare minimum.
-I study maps, estimate times of day and my position and think about the photographs I hope to make.
+I study maps, estimate times of the day and my position and think about the photographs I hope to make.
 What lens is needed?
 What is absolutely necessary and what can I leave at home?

 My 4×5 kit consists of two lenses and two film backs.
 That is a maximum of 12 exposures on 4×5 inch film.
 So you are not going to blast those off in the first hour of hiking.
 I take a light meter and focus cloth.
 Plus of course a tripod.
 It’s rather pointless to make all this effort to walk the ridge if you can’t make the most of the photographic opportunities it presents.
-Up until the mid 2000s I was using an aluminium Manfrotto 190.
-These days the price of light weight carbon fibre tripods has come down which I would certainly use in preference now.
+Up until the mid-2000s I was using an aluminium Manfrotto 190.
+These days the price of lightweight carbon fibre tripods has come down which I would certainly use in preference now.